defano/digital-design/README.md

 [Konami Acceptor](konami-acceptor/) | A simple state machine that listens to d-pad inputs on the LogicStart MegaWing to detect the famous Konami sequence, up-up-down-down-left-right-left-right.
 [Serial Communications UART](uart/) | Implementation of a serial communications UART; allows the Papilio to communicate with a host PC using a serial communications terminal like PuTTY or minicom.
 [Microblaze Microcontroller](microblaze/) | Instructions for creating a basic "system on a chip" design that includes the Xilinx Microblaze CPU, 16KB of internal "block" RAM, a general purpose output module for controlling LEDs and an embedded software project to drive it.
-[LogicStart Microcontroller](lsuc/) | This one's for all the marbles!
-A demonstration of controlling custom hardware components in software using a MicroBlaze CPU with IO bus integration to the UART, 7-segment displays, d-pad, toggle switches and LEDs.
+[LogicStart Microcontroller](lsuc/) | A demonstration of controlling custom hardware components in software using a MicroBlaze CPU with IO bus integration to the UART, 7-segment displays, d-pad, toggle switches and LEDs.
 Provides hardware control via a terminal interface.